The Old Port of Bastia

-Behind its 15th century Genoese mole, the Old Port of Bastia has retained all the authenticity of its Mediterranean charm.
-Along the quays, the houses with their colourful facades polished by the wind from the sea are huddled together, overlooking the terraces of restaurants and cafés.
+Behind its 15th-century Genoese breakwater, Bastia's old port has retained all the authenticity of its Mediterranean charm.
+Along the quays, houses with colourful facades polished by the sea breeze huddle together, overlooking the terraces of restaurants and cafés.

 Things to see and do

-- Many restaurants and cafés
+- Numerous restaurants and cafés

-- Religious demonstrations
+- Religious events

 - Musical and cultural events

-- Panoramic views of Bastia, Quai des Martyrs
+- Panoramas of Bastia, quai des Martyrs

 - The Mantinum